 Scanning your environment may also help combat the effects of tunneled senses.
 Scanning visually and scanning audibly.
 If you find yourself becoming fixed on one task or one sound, make a conscious effort to unlock your senses from it and force yourself to scan your environment, perhaps asking yourself quizzically: What am I missing?

 1. Is it possible that auditory exclusion could cause critical radio traffic, like a mayday, to be missed?

 2. Discuss a time when you missed seeing or hearing something because of tunneled senses.

-3. Were you ever taught about auditory exclusion during your recruit training?
-What about during your officer development or command training?
+3. Were you ever taught about auditory exclusion during your emergency training?

 LinkedIn: Rich Gasaway

 10 thoughts on “Understanding Stress – Part 5: Tunnel Vision”